 Mix the Dressing

 Allow the raspberry mixture to cool before mixing with the remainder of the vinaigrette ingredients – olive oil, vinegar, salt, and pepper.
 Whisk well.
 Taste the dressing and adjust the sweetness/acid, as needed.

 I like to allow the dressing an hour or two to infuse.
 However, it is ready to use immediately.

-Raspberry Salad Dressing
+Other Great Salad Dressing Recipes